Myanmar: Security forces kill 8 protesters — local reports | DW | 19.03.2021

 Security forces shot seven protesters dead on Friday during a clash with pro-democracy protesters in the central town of Aungban, Myanmar Now news portal reported.

-Another protester was taken to hospital, but died from their injuries, a local funerary service worker confirmed to Reuters.
+Another protester was taken to hospital, but died from their injuries, a local funeral service worker confirmed to Reuters.

 Security forces were attempting to remove a barricade in the town.
 They used teargas to disperse protesters, but then opened fire, witnesses reported.